 Aviation in the EU emissions trading system

-The EU’s emission trading system (ETS) remains one of the few measures in place attempting to address the sector’s soaring emissions.
+The EU’s carbon market for aviation – the Emission Trading System (ETS) – is one of the few measures in place attempting to address the sector’s soaring emissions.
 Aviation was brought into the EU ETS in 2012, covering all flights to and from EU airports.
 Following significant international and industry pressure, the scope was reduced to cover intra-EU flights only (known as “stop the clock”) to give time for the UN agency which regulates aviation, ICAO, to agree on a global measure.

 What is ICAO’s global market-based measure?

 In October 2016 ICAO agreed the outlines of a global market-based measure to address CO2 emissions from international aviation, starting as a voluntary measure from 2021.
-The Carbon Offsetting and Reduction Scheme for International Aviation (Corsia) aims to stabilise CO2 emissions at 2020 levels.
-The measure will be voluntary until 2027 and mandatory in nearly all states thereafter until 2035.
+The Carbon Offsetting and Reduction Scheme for International Aviation (Corsia) aims to stabilise CO2 emissions at 2019 levels.
+The measure will be mandatory from 2027 but the lack of enforcement mechanism weakens the scheme as a whole.